simpulton/angular2-patterns-in-angular1/05_refactor_controller_logic_to_services.md

 # Refactor Controller Logic to Services

 An Angular component controller has two primary functions; it is responsible for consuming just enough data to satisfy the view that it controls and communicate user events back to a service for processing.
+With this in mind, we should extract any logic that does not directly relate to presentation of the view into a service.
+A common theme in Angular 2 is that everything is "just a class" and we will see how beneficial that is when we start to extract logic into services.

+In the controller below, we have a collection of categories that we should refactor to a service.
+Because we are using ES6 classes, the structural differences between a controller and a service is almost non-existent.

 ```javascript
 class CategoriesController {